alex-toy/sparkify_EMR/README.md

 ## 2. Database schema design and ETL pipeline

-You'll be working with two datasets that reside in S3.
+The two datasets that reside in S3.
 Here are the S3 links for each:

     - Song data: s3://udacity-dend/song_data
     - Log data: s3://udacity-dend/log_data